mpv-player/mpv/DOCS/man/options.rst

 ``--scale-wparam=<window>``, ``--cscale-wparam=<window>``, ``--cscale-wparam=<window>``, ``--tscale-wparam=<window>``
-    (Advanced users only) Configure the parameter for the window function given by ``--scale-window`` etc. Ignored if the window is not tunable.
-Currently, this affects the following window parameters:
+    (Advanced users only) Configure the parameter for the window function given by ``--scale-window`` etc. By default, these are set to the special string ``default``, which maps to a window-specific default value.
+Ignored if the window is not tunable.
+Currently, this affects the following window
+    parameters:

     kaiser
         Window parameter (alpha).
 Defaults to 6.33.